💬

 Before carrying out any construction, renovation or modifications, even partial, the Client must first inform himself of the applicable standards and also provide a detailed plan of the work he wishes to carry out.

-The said plan must be approved in advance by the Estate.
+The said plan must be approved in writing in advance by the Estate.
 This plan, once approved, cannot be modified without the signed agreement of the Estate.

 7.1.3.
 Applicable laws and regulations